HOLT SCHOOL OF FINE ART

 Holt Cleaver, creator of Holt School, and Kate Stewart, are professional artists who wish to pass their love of fine art to the Charlotte community.
 The program at Holt School of Fine Art focuses on teaching techniques that give students the foundations needed to draw and paint for a lifetime.

-Holt School is home to over 200 artists including adults, teens and children ages 8+.
-There are currently two locations, the first at Dilworth Artisan Station in South End and home to over 20 professional artists.
-The second location opened in January 2019 on the charming Main St. of Pineville.
+Holt School is home to over 350 artists including adults, teens and children ages 8+.
+There are currently two locations, in Charlotte, NC and Pineville, NC.

 Our classrooms are traditional artist studios with each student working at an easel or drawing horse.
 We aim to give our students the highest quality of art education by staffing our studio with professional artists and trained instructors who have a degree in art or are pursuing a degree in art.
 We keep our teacher to student ratio low at 1:6 so that each student is able to have their individual needs met.
 This intimate environment enables us to tailor our program to help them achieve their personal artistic goals.